GiammarcoBozzelli/App-Stores-Analysis/README.md

 - [x] Which App Category do users prefer?
 Does it change between different stores?
 - [ ] For which App Category are users willing to pay more?
 - [ ] Does users’ rating depend on price?
-- [ ] Does users’ rating depend on price?
+- [ ] Do ratings, popularity and prices depend on applications' size?
 - [ ] Do most popular apps have some characteristics in common?

 ## ⚠️ What to do? ⚠️